austindriggs/homelab/README.md

 ## SUMMARY

-Click the name in the "SEVICE" column to go to its user guide.
+Click the name in the "SERVICE" column to go to its user guide.

 ### DEBIAN SERVICES